 Discipline (or major) Requirements are courses within your specific major.
 Every four-year institution has slightly different Discipline Requirements, so depending on your desired institution, our advisors can help you plan the best course of study for you.

-If you’re planning to transfer to a Maryland public institution, the process of choosing the best courses is relatively straightforward thanks to a resource called the Maryland Articulation System, or ARTSYS.
+If you’re planning to transfer to a Maryland public institution, you can access a resource called the Maryland Articulation System, or ARTSYS.
 ARTSYS indicates how your AACC courses will transfer to other Maryland institutions, and it also offers recommended transfer programs at AACC for a variety of majors.

 Once you’ve defined your goals and planned your AACC journey around those goals, the last step is to apply for admission to your choice school.